TikaelSol/PF2e-Animal-Companions/README.md

 # PF2e-Animal-Companions

-Once enabled in a world it will add 7 compendiums:
+Once enabled in a world it will add several new compendiums, all of which start with "CC":
-- The first contains all the animal companions statted up as ancestries to enable Foundry automation, as well as an Animal Companion class.
-Just drag the correct ones to the PC sheet you are using for your Animal Companion.
+- "CC Animal Companion Ancestries" contains all the animal companions statted up as ancestries to enable Foundry automation.
+Just drag the correct one to the PC sheet you are using for your Animal Companion.
-- The second contains feats to automate the Mature, Nimble, Indomitable, Savage, and Specialized bonuses.
+- "CC Animal Companion Feats" contains feats to automate the Mature, Nimble, Specialized, etc. bonuses.
 Drag these feats to the animal companion sheet when your PC takes the associated feat.
 - The third compendium contains actions for the Advanced Maneuvers.
 These are automatically added to the sheet when your companion gains access.
 - The fourth contains support actions for your animal companion.
 These are automatically added.
-- The fifth contains a class, ancestry, and features for Inventor Construct Companions.
+- "CC Construct Companions" contains an ancestry and features for Inventor Construct Companions.
+You can rename the feats and change the image on the feature to change the strike name / image.
-- The last contains the ancestry features linked to by the Ancestries.
-You should not need to drag these to the sheet, they should automatically be added by the ancestries.
+- "CC Eidolons" contains the ancestries for automating eidolons.
+You can rename or select new images for the items in your inventory or modify the strikes as needed.
+- "CC Evolution Feats" contains special versions of the evolution feats that contain automation for your eidolon.
+Put these on the eidolno, and the regular system version of the feats on your summoner.
+- The other compendiums contain features that will be added automatically to your companion as you take things that grant them.

 # Known Issues
 - Barding proficiency is not automated.
-Barding is not currently in the system as an armor type, adding barding proficiency manually or through Active effects adds it as a weapon group instead of an armor type.
-For barding use one of the armor proficiency groups and make custom armor items.
+Barding is not currently in the system as an armor type, adding barding proficiency is not currently possible.
+For barding, use one of the armor proficiency groups and make custom armor items.